Skip to main content

 Global Report on Teachers 2024: Addressing teacher shortages and transforming the profession

-The first UNESCO and Teacher Task Force Global Report on Teachers examines this urgent global challenge by drawing on new data and research.
+The first UNESCO and Teacher Task Force Global Report on Teachers included a monitoring mandate and examined the urgent global challenge of a 44 million teacher shortage to achieve primary and secondary universal education by 2030 by drawing on new data and research.
 Entitled “Addressing teacher shortages and transforming the profession,” it provides practical insights and best practices to enhance teacher recruitment, retention, and professional development.
-It is underpinned by the belief that an empowered and well-supported teaching workforce is essential for fostering quality education and lifelong learning.
+It is grounded in strong evidence and international commitments, which highlight that an empowered and well-supported teaching workforce is essential for achieving quality education and promoting lifelong learning for all.

 Launched at the 14th Policy Dialogue Forum in Johannesburg on 26 February 2024, the Global Report on Teachers serves as a critical resource for policymakers, educators, and stakeholders dedicated to achieving SDG 4 of inclusive, equitable, and quality education for all.
 Rooted in a growing solidarity with teachers at the global level, aligned with the recommendations of the UN Secretary-General's High-level Panel on the Teaching Profession and the outcomes of the Transforming Education Summit, the Report seeks to translate these commitments into tangible action by offering actionable recommendations to address global teacher shortages.